 In America, most people heard this song on MTV, since it wasn't a big radio hit.
 Herbie Hancock wasn't on the radar of program directors outside of jazz formats, and the song was too unusual for most Top 40 stations.

 Hancock's voice was processed using a Vocoder, which is what folks used before Auto-Tune.
-Other popular songs to used the device include "Blue (Da Ba Dee)" by Eiffel 65 and "Believe" by Cher.
+Other popular songs to used the device include "Blue (Da Ba Dee)

-This song won a Grammy Award for Best R&B Instrumental Performance.
-This made GrandMixer D.ST, whose turntable work was featured on the track, the first DJ to win a Grammy.
+This song won a Grammy Award for Best R&B Instrumental Performance, which made GrandMixer D.ST, whose turntable work was featured on the track, the first DJ to win a Grammy.